vsb-js/general/README.md

       - Install git (verify using `git --verison` in terminal)
       - Make sure you have GitHub account and properly setup your machine to work with git
       - Install IDE of your choice for JS (Recommended VSC or WebStorm)
-- 02 JavaScript basics xxxx
+- 02 JavaScript basics
+  - Assigment

 #### Labs evaluation
 - Your work has to be submitted via GitHub classroom into your assigment repo before the deadline (7-14 days after the date of lab)
 - 4 points for each lab
-  - 1 point that if we can run your file / project without error!
+  - 1 point - if we can run your file / project without error!
 Learn why this rule [here](https://github.com/vsb-js/general/blob/main/CODERUNS.md).
-  - 3 points for finishing the tasks properly ((finished tasks / amount of tasks) * 3)
+  - 3 points - for finishing the tasks properly ((finished tasks / amount of tasks) * 3)

 ---